Don’t miss these places in your Kolkata sightseeing checklist

 A Date with the Iconic Howrah Bridge

 Howrah Bridge is one of the first engineering marvels of the world of its time.
 The spot enthralls you with its exotic views and life that keeps on going around unawares.
-Tourists are not allowed take pictures of the bridge.
+Tourists are not allowed to take pictures of the bridge.
 You will often be stopped by guards if you try to take pictures with your camera.
 You can click pictures from ferries, though.

 Feed Your Senses at Marble Palace

-This landmark palace was built by the King Rajendra Mullick in the year 1835.
+This landmark palace was built by King Rajendra Mullick in the year 1835.
 It hosts a variety of exotic sculptures, antique paintings, small menagerie and aviary off Chitranjan Avenue in North Kolkata.
 The mansion earns its reputation for boasting a range of more than 50 marbles.